Pierre-Michel Lasogga: Al-Khor

+Schalke 04 II

+After one year without a club, Lasogga signed with Schalke 04 II on 21 June 2023.
+He made his first team debut for Schalke 04 in the 2.
+Bundesliga in a 2–1 defeat against SV Elversberg on 18 May 2025, coming on as a substitute in the 70th minute.
+A month later he ended his career.

 International career

 On 21 March 2011, Lasogga was first invited to the U-21 team of Germany when he was nominated for the friendly matches against the Netherlands and Italy.
 On 25 March 2011, he debuted in the starting line-up in the friendly against the Netherlands and scored the 1–0 lead.
 Lasogga was nominated on 16 May 2013 by former U-21 coach Rainer Adrion for the preliminary squad for the 2013 UEFA European Under-21 Football Championship, and on 28 May 2013 made it into the final squad.

-In the first group match against the Netherlands that Germany lost with 2–3, Lasogga stood in the starting line-up and was substituted.
+In the first group match against the Netherlands that Germany lost 2–3, Lasogga stood in the starting line-up and was substituted.
 The second group game against Spain on 12 June 2013 was his last appearance for the U-21 team.
 Germany lost the game 0–1 and was eliminated early.
 In the third group match against Russia, he and some other players were not used.
 After the tournament, Lasogga was no longer eligible to play because of his age.

-On 28 February 2014, Lasogga was called up to the Germany's senior national team for the friendly in the Mercedes-Benz-Arena in Stuttgart against Chile.
+On 28 February 2014, Lasogga was called up by manager Joachim Löw to Germany's senior national team for the friendly in the Mercedes-Benz Arena in Stuttgart against Chile.
 Due to an injury, Lasogga could not play.